An Archdemon's Dilemma: How to Love Your Elf Bride: Characters

 A young demi-human girl with wings who runs a clothing store near Zagan's castle.
-She's friendly, kind and bubbly, and along with Chastille, forms a close friendship with Nephy.
+She is friendly, kind and bubbly, and along with Chastille, forms a close friendship with Nephy.

 Media

 Light novels

 Hobby Japan published the first light novel volume in print with illustrations by COMTA on February 1, 2017.
-As of July 1, 2025, twenty volumes have been published.
+As of July 31, 2026, twenty-two volumes have been published.
 The light novel is licensed in North America by J-Novel Club.